Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: Equivalent Circuit Model of Cold SWS

 where $V_{n-1}$ and $I_{n-1}$ are the equivalent voltage and current \cite{marcuvitz1951waveguide} at the input port of the $n$th unit cell and $V_{n}$ and $I_{n}$ are the equivalent voltage and current at the output port of the $n$th unit cell as shown in Fig. \ref{fig: UnitCell}.
-See also Appendix \ref{app:Definition-of-V=000026I} for more details.